-The collections of world cultures and Mediterranean archaeology, comprising 9,640 objects, are unequalled in Quebec and among the largest in Canada.
-Many of these pieces are the result of judicious acquisition made by F. Cleveland Morgan, volunteer curator of the Museum from 1916 to 1962.
+The collections of World Cultures and Mediterranean Archaeology, comprising 9,640 objects, are unequalled in Quebec and among the largest in Canada.
+Many of these pieces are the result of judicious acquisitions made by F. Cleveland Morgan, volunteer curator of the Museum from 1916 to 1962.

 The collection of Mediterranean archaeology, the second largest in Canada and of very high quality, comprises 875 objects dating from the Early Bronze age to late classical times.
 Thanks to the richness of this collection, the MMFA has earned a reputation as an important repository of artefacts of the classical period.
 Consisting of sculptures, glass objects, reliefs, textiles, jewellery, coins, sarcophagi, bronzes, terracotta and ceramics, the holdings illustrate the unique nature of the civilizations of the ancient Mediterranean and reveal the cross-cultural influences at work in Greek, Roman, Egyptian and Middle Eastern art throughout ancient times.
 Notable pieces include an exceptional collection of ancient glass objects magnificently preserved – vases, lamps, perfume bottles, funerary urns and so on – produced between 300 BC and 800 AD, and sixty fine pieces of Coptic textiles woven in Egypt between the third and the twelfth centuries AD.

 The MMFA holds an important collection of works from the major cultural areas of the Americas (North, Central and South America) produced between 1500 AD and the present day.
 The pre-Columbian collection is one of the largest in Canada.